Entertain

 By now, you've got a pretty good lay of the land.

-Knowing what the world's willing to pay you for and where.
+Knowing what the world is willing to pay you for and where.

 But knowing isn't enough, it's doing that counts.